kozadireza/NC-News/README.md

-# NC News Seeding
+# NC News

 https://nc-news-b8jg.onrender.com

-A RESTful API for managing and interacting with news articles, topics, comments, and users.
+An API for managing and interacting with news articles, topics, comments, and users.
 This project is designed to simulate the backend of a news aggregation platform, allowing users to retrieve, post, update, and delete data.

 ## Hosted Version